How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 Option B: Google Play Games on PC (official Android games on Windows)

-If you only care about Android games, Google’s solution may be simpler than a full emulator.
+If you mainly care about Android games, Google’s official solution can be simpler than a full emulator setup.

 What it is

-Google Play Games on PC is Google’s official Windows app that allows you to play supported Android games on PC.
+Google Play Games on PC is Google’s official Windows app that lets you play supported Android games on PC.

 Why this can be better than emulators (for games)